 Let’s face facts: Even the most well-protected organizations fall victim to ransomware.

 Malicious attackers are constantly innovating new and novel methods to defeat traditional, prevention-based detection methods.
-Our unique, agentless, multi-layered detection system stops ransomware in its tracks and minimizes data loss and downtime via a three-tiered action sequence.
+Our unique, agentless, multi-layered detection system detects and isolates ongoing illegitimate encryption and file corruption via a three-tiered action sequence.
 RC is engineered to:

 MONITOR & DETECT